Thursday

 December 1962 – Here is where we first meet Natasha, in Tales of Suspense #52.

-January 1963 – A great deal happens behind the scenes concerning the Black Widow and her partnership with Hawkeye, between Tales of Suspense #57 and 64.
+January 1963 – Black Widow returns in Tales of Suspense #53.
+A great deal happens behind the scenes concerning the Black Widow and her partnership with Hawkeye, between Tales of Suspense #57 and 64.
 Also, watch for an upcoming post dealing with sex in the Original Marvel Universe.

 Summer 1963 – I read up on Chinese brainwashing techniques of the period, and they weren’t pretty.
 This period of Natasha’s life would make for harrowing reading if told in detail.